Tutorial: Deploy GitLab repositories on Azure Static Web Apps

 Setting Value Azure subscription Select your Azure subscription.
 Resource Group Select the Create new link and enter static-web-apps-gitlab.
 Name Enter my-first-static-web-app.
 Plan type Select Free.
 Region for Azure Functions API and staging environments Select the region closest to you.
 Source Select Other.

 Select Review + create.

-Select the Go to resource button.
+Select Go to resource.

-Select the Manage deployment token button.
+Select Manage deployment token.

 Copy the deployment token value and set it aside in an editor for later use.